 We handle App Store and Google Play submission, run a training session with your dispatch team, and hand over the complete source code and documentation.
 Post launch support is included.
 You own everything.

 We scope the work, agree a fixed price with milestone payments, and deliver a complete, production ready app.
 Best for operations teams with a clear problem who want a defined outcome on a defined timeline.
 No hourly billing, no open ended engagement.
+More on how fixed price delivery works.

 A senior Flutter or React Native developer embedded in your team, full time or part time.
 Best if you already have an app or internal engineering team and need an experienced developer to extend, maintain, or improve it on an ongoing basis.

-That is all it takes to get started.
 Book a 30 minute call, walk us through your dispatch and reporting setup, and we will tell you what a custom field service app would look like, how long it would take to build, and what it would cost.
 No commitment, no pitch deck.

 Book a Free Discovery Call